Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Exact Linearization

-with the $(n-1)\times(n-1)$-dimensional identity matrix $I$.\footnote{Note that we only have to consider the Jacobian matrix of $(F_q, F_v)$ with respect to consecutive time derivatives of $y$ up to order three, since higher time derivatives do not occur in the flat parameterizations (\ref{para_map_q}) and (\ref{para_map_v}).} i) First, it is clear that the $2n\times2(n-1)$ dimensional matrix $A$ has full rank $2(n-1)$.
-Hence, we aim to choose exactly two linearly independent columns of $B$ that can be appended to $A$ in order to obtain a regular submatrix (\ref{jacobian_0}).
-Considering the parameterization $(F_q, F_v)$ of the original coordinates and the relation (\ref{calc_F_v_0}), we know that $\partial_{y_{[2]}} F_q = \partial_{y_{[3]}} F_v$.
-Similarly, we have $\partial_{y_{[2]}} F^n_{\bar{q}} = \partial_{y_{[3]}} F^n_{\bar{v}}$ for the parameterization $(F_{\bar{q}}, F_{\bar{v}})$ of the transformed coordinates.
-Given that fact, property ii) of Theorem \ref{thm_3} guarantees that \mbox{$\partial_{y^j_{[2]}} F^n_{\bar{q}} = \partial_{y^j_{[3]}} F^n_{\bar{v}} \neq 0$} applies with respect to at least one component $y^j$ of the flat output $y$ and thus the rank of $B$ is exactly 2.
-Accordingly, appending two columns with the corresponding nonzero entries $\partial_{y^j_{[2]}} F^n_{\bar{q}}$ to $A$ yields a regular matrix (\ref{jacobian_0}) with a multi-index $\kappa$ of the form (\ref{kappa_1}). ii) We aim to avoid multi-indices leading to feedback that is singular at equilibrium points.
-Given the constant rank of $A$, we proceed by analyzing $B$ at equilibrium points $y_{[0,3]}=(y_s, 0, \ldots, 0)$, and it follows that
+with the $(p-1)\times(p-1)$-dimensional identity matrix $I$.\footnote{Note that we only have to consider the Jacobian matrix of $(F_q, F_v)$ with respect to consecutive time derivatives of $y$ up to order three, since higher time derivatives do not occur in the flat parameterizations (\ref{para_map_q}) and (\ref{para_map_v}).} i) Since the $2p\times2(p-1)$ dimensional matrix $A$ has full rank $2(p-1)$, we choose two linearly independent columns of $B$ that can be appended to $A$ to obtain a regular submatrix (\ref{jacobian_0}).
+With the parameterization $(F_q, F_v)$ of the original coordinates and the relation (\ref{calc_F_v_0}), one can deduce that $\partial_{y_{[2]}} F_q = \partial_{y_{[3]}} F_v$.
+Similarly, we have $\partial_{y_{[2]}} F^p_{\bar{q}} = \partial_{y_{[3]}} F^p_{\bar{v}}$ for the parameterization $(F_{\bar{q}}, F_{\bar{v}})$ of the transformed coordinates.
+Given that fact, property ii) of Theorem \ref{thm_3} guarantees that \mbox{$\partial_{y^j_{[2]}} F^p_{\bar{q}} = \partial_{y^j_{[3]}} F^p_{\bar{v}} \neq 0$} applies with respect to at least one component $y^j$ of the flat output $y$.
+Thus, the rank of $B$ is exactly 2.
+Accordingly, appending two columns with the corresponding nonzero entries $\partial_{y^j_{[2]}} F^p_{\bar{q}}$ to $A$ yields a regular matrix (\ref{jacobian_0}) with a multi-index $\kappa$ of the form (\ref{kappa_1}). ii) To obtain a feedback law (\ref{lin_fb_1}) that is well defined around equilibrium points, we have to choose multi-indices $\kappa$ such that the corresponding Jacobian (\ref{jacobian_0}) evaluated at $y_s$ is regular.
+Recall that the rank of $A$ is constant.
+By analyzing $B$ at equilibrium points $y_s$ it follows that

 The proof for (\ref{equi_cons_2}) is given in Appendix \ref{appendix}.
 Therefore, the only possibility to construct a submatrix (\ref{jacobian_0}) that is regular at equilibrium points is to append two columns